 3. Award Notification.
 Deposited students will receive an electronic notification that their financial aid award is available once their FAFSA & Institutional Application are reviewed.

-The anticipated processing date for the incoming & returning full-time students is June 30th provided all the proper documentation has been received.
-Please allow at least 5 weeks processing time for items received after June 1st.
+The anticipated processing date for the incoming Fall semester EMBA program is July 30th provided all the proper documentation has been received.
+Please allow at least 5 weeks processing time for items received after July 1st.

 Once you have been notified that your award is available, please visit https://sfs.wustl.edu/Pages/default.aspx